Laying in bed last night, I found myself contemplating the question I’m most often asked, “What inspires you?”

 I digress, back to the question at hand, “What inspires you?”

-I believe the question is really just a way to break the ice, a way to start a conversation.
-At least this has come to be the way I prefer to think of it when asked “What inspires you?”
+I believe the question is really just a way to break the ice and start a conversation.
+At least this has come to be the way I prefer to think of it when asked, “What inspires you?”
 Instead, I replace it with “What is it that inspires you to choose to paint what you do?”
-It’s much less panic inducing.
+It’s much less panic-inducing.

 What inspires me to choose to paint what I do?
 I’m so glad you asked.

-The play of light and shadows across and object or landscape will often stop me in my tracks with a “oh, look at how the light is hitting _____, it’s just gorgeous.”
+The play of light and shadows across an object or landscape will often stop me in my tracks with an “oh, look at how the light is hitting _____, and it’s just gorgeous.”
 To which my husband (if he’s with me) usually replies with a “Yea, that’s nice.”
 He’s such a good sport.
 He really is.
-Light can often set the mood of a painting and I find the light and shadow pattern adds an abstract quality to the composition.
+Light can often set a painting’s mood, and I find the light and shadow pattern adds an abstract quality to the composition.

 The light and shadow patterns cast on the crabapples and leaves, specifically on the leaf with the two smaller crabapples in front, was the inspiration and excitement I had for this painting.

 Who can resist the seductive lure of color?
-It may be a color harmony that attraction my attention and other times it will be something much more subtle.
-The beautiful bright red of the apple surrounded by the various green leaves with all their subtle changes in hue and temperature…color gets my paint brush flying every time.
+It may be a color harmony that attracted my attention, and other times it will be something much more subtle.
+The beautiful bright red of the apple surrounded by the various green leaves with all their subtle changes in hue and temperature…color gets my paintbrush flying every time.